michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 ```

-I use pytest in almost all python projects, and I've had a feeling that I
+I use pytest in most python projects, and I've had a feeling that I haven't been
-haven't been been using most of the features it provides, since I tend to only
+been using most of the features it provides, since I tend to only use
-use `@pytest.mark` from the entire API.
-I spent some time reading through the
+`@pytest.mark` from the entire API.
+I spent some time reading through the pytest
-pytest documentation and playing with some examples in the source [pytest
+documentation and playing with some examples in the source [pytest jupyter
-jupyter notebook][] to get more familiarity with what's possible.
-After a few
+notebook][] to get more familiarity with what's possible.
+After a few hours of
-hours of playing around with pytest, realised there was a lot of functionality I
+playing around with pytest, realised there was a lot of functionality I was
-was missing.
+missing.
 Read below for some of the examples.
 Most of this is just a
 reconstitution of whats in the [pytest documentation][] for my own
 self-learning.
 Additionally there's useful videos, and plugins on the [awesome
 pytest][] GitHub repository.